c33s/CoreBundle/README.md

 # In the following commands, replace "YourNamespace" with your default Namespace prefix you want to use for this project's bundles.
 Keep it short but helpful.
 ./bin/init-symfony run YourNamespace

+# Now that the project structure is here it's time to run those fancy composer scripts
 composer run-script post-update-cmd

 # Init basic configuration